top of page

 April 2025

-• Begin the conversation with the app development company to work on the technical side of app upgrades and improvements.
+• Started conversations with the app development company to work on the technical side of app upgrades and improvements.
 The work will be in 2 or 3 stages.
 Our first priority is to get the app reloaded with corrected information and several new features.
 We can then do other specified improvements to enhance and update the app.
 The specifics of the requirements are subject to change, as the app development company and Travel-ING On work through the app rebrand and development.
 The focus is to rebrand, improve user convenience and access to information, and to add features that allow membes to edit their site listings.

 May 2025